-- Name: Enter a name for the guard tour. - Pause between runs: Enter your desired time interval between guard tours.
+Name: Enter a name for the guard tour.
+Pause between runs: Enter your desired time interval between guard tours.
 You can enter any interval from 0 minutes to 2 hours and 45 minutes.

-Recorded tour

-- Start recording tour: Start recording the pan/tilt/zoom movements you want the guard tour to replicate. - Stop recording tour: Stop recording the pan/tilt/zoom movements you want the guard tour to replicate. - Re-record: Start a new recording of pan/tilt/zoom movements.
-This will overwrite your most recent recording. - . •
+Recorded tour Start recording tour: Start recording the pan/tilt/zoom movements you want the guard tour to replicate.
+Stop recording tour: Stop recording the pan/tilt/zoom movements you want the guard tour to replicate.
+Re-record: Start a new recording of pan/tilt/zoom movements.
+This will overwrite your most recent recording.
 Start the recorded tour.
+Pause the recorded tour.